18F/18f.gsa.gov/research/2-sprint-festivefjord/festivefjord-content-script.md

 * GSA mobile device for recording conversation, and/or research partner to take detailed notes
 * [Content testing document (limited access)](https://docs.google.com/document/d/1AwzkqTpHZ3fwRokNuh2I9xWEHd9L6NdXSJPoBK1gTLU/edit)
+  * Print this document out
+  * Highlight `ORANGE` and `GREEN` in the appropriate colors
+  * Staple pages 2+3, 4-6, and 7+8 so you have a cover sheet and 3 packets ready for each test
 * Orange and green highlighters (or whatever colors you can come up with)

 ## Introductory comments